Amazon Architecture: Lessons from the Pioneer of Microservices

 Service-Oriented Architecture at Amazon

-Amazon’s approach to service-oriented architecture (SOA) differed from the enterprise SOA wave that was popular at the time.
+Amazon’s approach differed from the enterprise SOA wave that was popular at the time.
 While companies like IBM and Oracle promoted elaborate ESB (Enterprise Service Bus) solutions with heavy middleware, Amazon went lighter.

 Services at Amazon communicated through simple HTTP APIs, typically returning XML or later JSON.
 No central bus, no orchestration engine, no magic middleware layer.
 Each service owned its data and exposed it through a documented interface.

-The key principle was loose coupling.
+Loose coupling was the operating principle.
 Services did not know about each other’s internals.
 They communicated through contracts, not direct database access.
 Teams could change their implementations without affecting consumers, as long as the API contract held.

 Without loose coupling, the two-pizza team rule could not work.